 Pruning Determinate Tomatoes

 - Much like indeterminate tomatoes, determinate tomatoes will also easily fall victim to disease and pest outbreaks if their leaves are allowed to touch the ground.
 With determinate tomatoes, it is a generally accepted practice to cut off any branches lower than the first vine that produces blooms.
-This will eliminate the potentially disease causing "sucker" branches and also increase growth and fruit production at the tops of the plants.
+This will eliminate the potential disease-causing "sucker" branches and also increase growth and fruit production at the tops of the plants.

 - Once the "sucker" branches have been removed, there's no need to cut off any more branches.
 Doing so will actually eliminate potential fruits.
 To keep your determinate tomatoes healthy, surround them with a cage and equally distribute foliage and growing fruits throughout.
 The cage will keep the plants from collapsing under the weight of maturing fruits.

-Either way you go, tomatoes make for one of the greatest additions to any garden!
+Either way, you go, tomatoes make for one of the greatest additions to any garden!
 There's nothing quite like the exquisite flavor of a homegrown tomato.
-Thank you for reading my article discussing the differences of indeterminate vs determinate tomatoes.
-If you plan to grow tomatoes this year, I'd be real interested in hearing what varieties are your favorite!
+Thank you for reading my article discussing the differences between indeterminate vs determinate tomatoes.
+If you plan to grow tomatoes this year, I'd be really interested in hearing what varieties are your favorite!